4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 How long does a Whirling Dervish performance last?

 The duration of a typical Whirling Dervish performance is around one hour.
-However, keep in mind that the actual Sama dance itself lasts for roughly 30 minutes, as the Dervishes enter a trance-like state during that time.
+However, keep in mind that the Sema ceremony itself typically lasts between 45 minutes and one hour, as the Dervishes enter a trance-like state during that time.

 Are there any restrictions or guidelines to follow during the performance?